OWCP Longshore Disbursement System (LDS) 2013

 Privacy Impact Analysis

-There are many potential risks when medical information is recorded about an individual, such as identity theft, certain types of insurance coverage being refused if certain medical information became public, loss of employment, etc. In particular the risk of PII being disclosed inadvertently when information is being passed between medical offices, rehabilitation counselors, other medical staff and DLHWC is taken very seriously.
-DLHWC understands its obligation to safeguard this information to prevent any of the potential risks from being realized and has established policies and procedures to safeguard this information.
-Throughout the remainder of this document examples of those safeguards have been explained to illustrate this commitment to prevention of PII being compromised.
+There are many potential risks when medical information is recorded about an individual, such as identity theft, refusal of insurance coverage, loss of employment, etc. In particular, the risk of inadvertent disclosure of PII when it is exchanged among medical offices, other medical staff, and DCMWC offices is taken very seriously.
+DCMWC understands its obligation to safeguard this information to prevent any of the potential risks from being realized and has established policies and procedures to safeguard this information.
+Throughout the remainder of this document, examples of those safeguards have been explained to illustrate this commitment to preventing the compromise of PII.

 Uses of the PII